Conveyancing is the legal process of buying and selling a property. The solicitors who manage this are a crucial part of that.

 3. Local searches

-One of the most important tasks your conveyancer will carry out is local searches.
+One of the most important tasks your solicitor will carry out is local searches.

 These searches can reveal problems with the property you’re buying or the land around it so you can decide if going ahead with the purchase is the right step to take.